orendain/DemeoMods/HouseRules_Essentials/README.md

    ```

 - ___StartHealthAdjustedRule__: Starting Health is adjusted_
-  - Same settigs handled by piececonfig.
+  - Same settings handled by piececonfig.
 Rule not needed anymore?